Prison Department of Lithuania was established on 11 February 1919.

 On 12 December 2002 Ramunas Kalendra, previously Deputy Director General of the Prison Department, was appointed Acting Director General of the Prison Department.
 From 22 April 2003 to 18 February 2005 Rimvidas Kugis headed the Prison Department.
 Under the Order of the Ministry of Justice dated 21 February 2005 Saulius Vitkunas, then Deputy Director General, was appointed Acting Director General of the Prison Department.
 After having won the public tender S. Vitkunas was appointed Director General of the Prison Department.

-Arturas Norkevicius was appointed the Director General of the Prison Department under the Ministry of Justice of the Republic of Lithuania since 24 January 2012.
+Arturas Norkevicius was appointed the Director General of the Prison Department under the Ministry of Justice of the Republic of Lithuania since 24 January 2012 to 8 December 2014.

-There are 15 penal institutions subordinate to the Prison Department enforcing pre-trial detention sanctions and custodial sentences imposed by court, 49 territorial correction inspections that are responsible for the execution of sentences alternatives to imprisonment and supervision of persons released on parole.
+There are 11 penal institutions subordinate to the Prison Department enforcing pre-trial detention sanctions and custodial sentences imposed by court, 5 county probation services that are responsible for the execution of sentences alternatives to imprisonment and supervision of persons released on parole.
 The training Center of the Prison Department organizes the training of the newly hired staff of the institutions subordinate to the Prison Department.

-State enterprises, the ownership rights and duties of which are implemented by the Prison Department, function at three penitentiary institutions.
+State enterprises, the ownership rights and duties of which are implemented by the Prison Department, function at the penitentiary institution called "Mūsų amatai".
 Sentenced prisoners are employed in the state enterprises.
 Furniture, electric fittings, various metal moldings, door and window bindings are produced in the enterprises.
 Bedclothes, work clothes, work footwear are also made therein and vehicles are repaired.
 The production by inmates is of the identical quality as that produced by ordinary enterprises, though in the majority of cases it is less expensive.